Ada-Developers-Academy/daily-curriculum/week01/tuesday/atom.md

 You can select any part of the application to manipulate with CSS.
-To browse the CSS selectors for the app open the debug console with `⌘⌥i`
+To browse the CSS selectors for the app open the debug console with `⌘⌥i` To browse the CSS selectors for the app open the debug console with `⌘⌥i`